zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To implement an AI system using step-by-step reasoning for accurate and systematic medical diagnosis.

 2. Process:
-\item Problem Decomposition: The AI system breaks down a patient's symptoms into individual factors (e.g., intensity, duration, related conditions).
+   - Problem Decomposition: The AI system breaks down a patient's symptoms into individual factors (e.g., intensity, duration, related conditions).
-\item Sequential Analysis: Each factor is analyzed in a logical sequence, referencing medical rules and data.
+   - Sequential Analysis: Each factor is analyzed in a logical sequence, referencing medical rules and data.
-\item Synthesis of Insights: The system then synthesizes these insights to form a preliminary diagnosis, considering the interrelations of symptoms and medical guidelines.
+   - Synthesis of Insights: The system then synthesizes these insights to form a preliminary diagnosis, considering the interrelations of symptoms and medical guidelines.

 3. Application: The AI is used in a healthcare setting, assisting doctors by providing preliminary diagnoses based on patient-reported symptoms.